 U.S. Small Business Administration (SBA) District Offices

-The U.S. SBA offers financing and grants, as well as consultations and counseling services.
+The SBA offers financing, grants, consultations and counseling services.
 There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.

-Established by current Gov. Edmund J. Brown, the "GO-Biz" office, as it is called, is intended to help guide small businesses through the various regulatory processes and help entrepreneurs get started.
-In addition, the office offers assistance with international trade and serves as a linchpin between small businesses and additional resource outlets.
+Established by then-Gov. Jerry Brown, the GO-Biz office is intended to guide small businesses through the various regulatory processes and help entrepreneurs get started.
+In addition, the office assists with international trade and serves as a linchpin between small businesses and additional resource outlets.

 California hosts dozens of small business development centers.
-Each is dedicated to supporting the development and retention of small business, from helping entrepreneurs craft business plans to navigating the state’s tax code.
-You can find your region’s small business development center at the link below.
+Each is dedicated to supporting the development and retention of small businesses by offering services such as helping entrepreneurs craft business plans and navigate the state’s tax code.
+You can find your region’s small business development center via the California SBDC Network.